-You’ve heard of PPC and SEO, but what about PPL?
+You’ve heard of PPC and SEO, but what about Pay Per Lead?
 If you’ve been concerned with developing your law firm as a business and increasing revenue, you’ve probably been introduced to quite a few different acronyms and initialisms.

 In this article, we will introduce you to the PPL system and go over a few of the criteria for selecting a good agency.
 We’ll also look at how to use the leads you buy to your greatest advantage within the context of your overall marketing strategy.
 Here are the topics we’ll cover:

 If you have any questions now or at any point, while you’re reading this post, please feel free to call us at 888-590-9687, email us, or contact us through the FORWARD Lawyer Marketing website’s forms or chat functions.
 We would be happy to help you understand this type of service and how it might fit into your business development plan.

 Pay per lead for attorneys is very much what you might expect: a service from which you can buy information about potential clients for your law firm.
 This service is provided by PPL agencies which are typically dedicated businesses.
 However, some are integrated into larger lawyer marketing agencies, while others are associated with or partnered with marketing agencies.

 One of the reasons for the separation of PPL agencies and their parent or partner companies is that there is some risk in generating leads.
 Usually, your firm takes on that risk directly.
 When you buy leads, the agencies should assume all risks (and explicitly state that they are doing so).

 The leads you buy from an agency are typically the result of nationwide, multi-channel marketing and advertising campaigns.
 These campaigns generate a large variety and a high volume of people who are interested in retaining the services of an attorney.